ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

-   In late 2021 the authors analyzed zone file data available from ICANN's Centralized Zone Data Service [@CZDS] and found 222 out of approximately 209,000,000 total delegations that had only sibling NS RRs in a cyclic dependency as above.
+   In late 2021 the authors analyzed zone file data available from ICANN's Centralized Zone Data Service [@CZDS] and found 222 out of approximately 209,000,000 total delegations that had only sibling domain NS RRs in a cyclic dependency as above.

 ## Missing Glue